Preservation Awards

 This addition project was born by the need for a larger family gathering area that matched the detail and craftsmanship of the 1883 Queen Anne house.

-Krieger + Associates Architects were retained to design a space that would satisfy modern living needs while maintaining as much as possible of the historic detail that adorned the main house.
+Krieger + Associates Architects were retained to design a space that would satisfy modern living needs while maintaining as much of the historical detail that adorned the main house as possible.
 Dennis F. Meyer, Inc. was contracted to realize this vision and execute the traditional building practices needed to build it.
 Meyer Woodworks was responsible for all the millwork and cabinetry.

-Going inside, the interior floor consists of quartersawn white oak and the walls are completely panelized in wood.
+Going inside, the interior floor consists of quartersawn white oak, and the walls are completely panelized in wood.
 Custom millwork and cabinetry fill the walls and give the room its desired purpose.
-The existing schist wall was blasted with baking soda to clean off layers of paints.
+The existing schist wall was blasted with baking soda to remove layers of paint.
 All the mortar joints were ground out and repointed to match the ribbon of the exterior.

 High Hollow Restoration - 2020 Winner